Horry County Trivia

 - When and where were ceremonies held to officially open the Intracoastal Waterway?
 Socastee, April 11, 1936

-- What was the largest sailing ship constructed in Horry County?
+- What was the name of the largest sailing vessel constructed in South Carolina?
 Henrietta, built in Bucksville

 - What natural disaster occurred in 1886 which caused many citizens to turn to religion.
 Earthquake centered at Charleston